 Rebecca Nevedale, Manager Health Systems Strategy

 Rebecca Nevedale is a dynamic professional skilled in facilitating partnerships to identify, understand and explain complex problems and execute strategies to overcome them.
 Ms. Nevedale began her career in system-change at the Arizona Chapter of the American Academy of Pediatrics (AzAAP) where she successfully implemented advocacy projects focusing on child health.
 She helped spearhead a statewide clinician education and obesity prevention initiative, 5210 AZ Way To Go! and has been a critical influencer in re-designing the vaccine financing and delivery system – an ongoing project which has resulted in several legislative interventions.
 Ms. Nevedale is a skilled facilitator, strategic thinker and has cultivated effective relationships with healthcare professionals, policy-makers, community leaders and state agency representatives.
 She was a member of the National Leadership Academy for the Public’s Health inaugural class, a competitive program initiated by the Public Health Institute and the Centers for Disease Control and Prevention, and is a graduate of the American Express Leadership Academy at the ASU Lodestar Center for Philanthropy and Nonprofit Innovation.
 Ms. Nevedale is an elected member of the Board of Directors for the Arizona Public Health Association and serves on several task forces including the Arizona Health Improvement Plan steering committee overseeing the state’s public health accreditation process.
 Originally from the Philadelphia area, Rebecca is proud to call central Phoenix’s historic Willo district her home.
 In her spare time, she enjoys traveling, cooking and relishing downtown living from her bicycle with her husband, Paul, and their rescued pit bull, Gypsy.

 Laura Strickland, Manager Business Strategy

 Laura Strickland is an expert business strategist who thrives on finding solutions to solve tough challenges.
-With experience in a range of industries including health care, software, real estate and logistics, Ms. Strickland has applied her analytic and innovative skills to create numerous marketing, business and strategic plans that have guided and inspired clients to reach their goals.
+With experience in a range of industries including health care, marketing, real estate and management, Ms. Strickland has applied her analytic and creative skills to develop numerous marketing, business and strategic plans that have guided and inspired clients to reach their goals.
 Ms. Strickland has an MBA from Arizona State University and has spent more than 15 years developing bold, business-savvy ideas to enhance organizations’ operational and strategic activities.